tbaggeroftheuk/WiiU-CDN-download-wip/README.md

-This is my work in progress nus downloader some stuff doesnt work downloading eg the system settings app from my inital test did not work game names also doesnt work havent tested much else if anyone wants to contribute feel free my main goal is to make tickets work so you can actually get a piece of software
+This is my work in progress nus downloader some stuff doesnt work downloading eg the system settings app from my inital test did not work game names also doesnt work havent tested much else if anyone wants to contribute feel free.
+A quick note nus.py is legacy

 # Installation